 Making The Cut

-When making any cut with a dovetail saw, the key to accuracy starts with the first few passes.
+When making any cut with a fret saw, the key to accuracy starts with the first few passes.
 A trick I learned for Eugene Clark for cutting fret slots by hand is to use the front tooth of the saw as a kind of scribe.
 I draw it back toward me with a good amount of force and control a few times to establish the path that I want all the teeth to cut right along the side of my ruler.
 If you slip a little toward the inside of the slot its OK because all that material will be removed.
 But the ruler keeps the saw from moving to the outside of the cut which would make big problems.

 Once I feel comfortable I ease the saw down on plane with the surface of the guitar sides and start cutting with all the teeth in slow deliberate strokes with the same controlled force that I began the first stroke with.